 As mentioned, there are tons of different venues for PPC marketing out there, and working with an Adwords agency can lead to very different results when compared to paid ads on social media or YouTube.
 If you’re starting or have been using the same method for a while, it’s a good idea to set a small portion of your marketing budget aside to try and run some ads on different platforms.
 You may find better results using a different marketing venue or get similar results at a lower price than what you’re currently paying.

 A lot of the work that goes into putting together a successful PPC campaign happens at the beginning.
 This includes things like keyword research, understanding your audience, optimizing landing pages, putting together sales pitches, and more.
 This means that even if you hope to one day be able to manage your PPC campaigns yourself, it’s often still worth it to work with a professional agency at the start.
 It can lead to faster results and help you skip a ton of trial and error.

 For PPC veterans who are managing their campaigns internally, having a consultant or ad agency check your strategy once a year or so can also be useful.
+So is picking the right pay-per-click company.
 It provides valuable insight and can help you and your team spot missed opportunities that might have slipped through the cracks.